Transfer-Function Approach to Substrate-Enhanced Diffraction Tomography: Introduction

-A central challenge in recovery is that FS and BS contributions from different depths overlap in the recorded two-dimensional (2D) intensity patterns.
+A central challenge in recovery is that FS and BS contributions from different depths overlap in the recorded 2D intensity patterns.
 To disentangle them, we employ diffraction tomography with angle-diverse measurements [Fig.~\ref{fig:overview}(b–c)], which reconstructs the 3D scattering potential by solving an inverse scattering problem.
-Our previous work employed the modified Born series (MBS) for this task~\cite{li2025reflection}, and while effective, such rigorous models, including the discrete dipole approximation~\cite{mudry2010mirror, zhang2013full}, require computationally intensive iterative reconstructions that obscure physical insight.
+Our previous work employed the modified Born series (MBS)~\cite{osnabrugge2016convergent} for this task~\cite{li2025reflection}, and while effective, such rigorous models, including the discrete dipole approximation~\cite{mudry2010mirror, zhang2013full}, require computationally intensive iterative reconstructions that obscure physical insight.
 To address this, we derive explicit 3D transfer functions under the first-Born approximation, which establish a linear relationship between the measured intensity and the underlying scattering potential.
 These transfer functions confine the reconstruction to the physical passbands, substantially reducing computational cost.
-We further exploit the spatial causality of scattering in the presence of a reflective substrate to establish an axial Kramers–Kronig (KK) relation, which constrains the inversion of the half-space scattering problem.
+Moreover, the Kramers–Kronig (KK) relation, originally established in the temporal domain, has recently been extended to the lateral spatial domain for efficient phase retrieval~\cite{baek2019kramers, baek2021intensity}.
+Here, we further exploit the spatial causality of scattering in the presence of a reflective substrate to establish a new axial KK relation, which constrains the inversion of the half-space scattering problem.
 Together, this transfer-function framework provides a clearer and more tractable alternative to iterative MBS model, enabling efficient separation and recovery of 3D FS and BS information, as validated in simulation and experiment.